 When to see a doctor

-A woman with vaginal bleeding late during pregnancy should go to the hospital immediately.
+A woman with vaginal bleeding during late pregnancy should go to the hospital immediately.
 However, if she suspects that the bleeding is the bloody show, she should call the doctor first.
 The doctor can determine how quickly she needs to be seen based on the amount and duration of bleeding and the presence of signs of labor.

 What the doctor does